Our metal forming process takes etched blanks and bends them into whatever intricate 3D shape your requirement dictates.

 Rapid Prototype Capabilities

-Fotofab’s system of forming utilizes simple tooling which can be built quickly and inexpensively.
+Fotofab’s system of metal forming utilizes simple tooling which can be built quickly and inexpensively.
 Rather than making costly progressive dies, tooling is broken up into multiple stations, with each stage performing an individual operation such as a single bend.
 Not only is this a less expensive method, but stations can be made in parallel, saving time.
 Fotofab most often uses kick presses which are ideal for this low cost tooling and can be setup very quickly.

 Even when built quickly, the results are very precise and repeatable.
 Unlike the methods used by many prototype shops, the Fotofab method does not rely on the manual work of skilled operators, but rather, robust tooling.
 This ensures the same result every time, and is ideal for rapid prototype parts.